vishnummenon/storydiff/README.md

 ## What It Does

+1. **Fetches** live articles from configured RSS feeds (major outlets + Google News topic feeds) using `feedparser` and `trafilatura` for full-text extraction
-1. **Ingests** article metadata via a REST endpoint (idempotent, deduplicated)
+2. **Ingests** each article via a REST endpoint (idempotent, deduplicated by canonical URL and fingerprint)
-2. **Analyzes** each article asynchronously using a LangGraph AI pipeline: embedding, category classification, entity extraction, topic assignment, summarization, and variance scoring
+3. **Analyzes** each article asynchronously using a LangGraph AI pipeline: embedding, category classification, entity extraction, topic assignment, summarization, and variance scoring
-3. **Clusters** articles into topics and maintains versioned consensus summaries that evolve as new articles arrive
+4. **Clusters** articles into topics and maintains versioned consensus summaries that evolve as new articles arrive
-4. **Exposes** read-optimized APIs for browsing topics by category, viewing publisher leaderboards, and searching across the corpus
+5. **Exposes** read-optimized APIs for browsing topics by category, viewing publisher leaderboards, and searching across the corpus
-5. **Renders** all of the above in a server-side-rendered Next.js web app
+6. **Renders** all of the above in a server-side-rendered Next.js web app

 ---